 Decisions

 The committee hearing a protest, appeal, or allegation of misconduct shall decide each issue arising from the hearing.
-The chairman shall vote only when necessary to break a tie.
+The chairperson shall vote only when necessary to break a tie.

 The decisions of the committee, and any disciplinary sanction imposed, shall respond only to the specific issues and allegations contained in the complaint as filed.